Highbush Blueberries

 Vaccinium elliottii

 All native blueberries’ leaves turn shades of orange and red in the fall.
-But Elliot’s Blueberry’s leaves turn BRIGHT red.
+But Elliot’s blueberry’s leaves turn BRIGHT red.
 Its leaves are also smaller than Rabbiteye’s.

 Elliot’s are smaller, too—topping out at 4-6 feet tall and wide.
 Elliot’s thrive in the Midatlantic to Southeast—from Virginia to Florida, and west to Texas.
 They fruit in the spring.